 - Step 4: Add Supplies and Custom Coursepacks

 Welcome to Stony Brook University's Course Material Requisition system!
 Introduced during Summer 2014, this system is effective across Stony Brook University Main Campus, Health Sciences, Manhattan as well as Southampton campuses.
 This user manual contains all essential information to help you make the transition to the new system as smoothly as possible.
 With step by step instructions this manual will help you get started with ease.

 With an aim of continuously improving your experience in submitting course material information, the new and improved system will house fresh features that allow you to pass along your adoptions from previous semesters, using a Google-like search-and-select tool to add new books and many more.
 A couple of clicks later, the adoption is in!
 Now, let's get started…

-The new Course Material Requisition system is designed to make it easier than ever to select and submit your course materials.
+The Course Material Requisition system is designed to make it easier than ever to select and submit your course materials.
 You will receive an email close to the due date that contains a link that is unique to your course profile.
-Clicking this link will take you to the front page of the new Course Material Requisition system, where you will find the list of courses you are responsible for.
+Clicking this link will take you to the front page of the Course Material Requisition system, where you will find the list of courses you are responsible for.